xorphitus/capashity/README.md

   * type: map
     * this map is converted to a JSON text
 * `skip`
-  * if true, the event is ignored
+  * if `true`, the event is ignored
   * optional
   * type: boolean
 * `decoy`
-  * if true, the event is going to be fired, but not measured
+  * if `true`, the event is going to be fired, but not measured
   * optional
   * type: boolean
 * `takeover`
-  * if true, the event takes over its template parameter to the next event
+  * if `true`, the event takes over its template parameter to the next event
   * optional
   * type: boolean

 #### Template

-TBC
+A Template syntax is available for URLs and request bodies in `events.edn`.

-#### Decoy event
+If you fire an event with `takeover` option, its response bodies can be available as variables for the next event.

-TBC
+The template engine is [Selmer](https://github.com/yogthos/Selmer) which is inspred by Django.

 ## License